Voices of Defiance

 The opposition’s call was clear: bring the physical proof of the truth.
 In a sea of yellow, blue, and red, protesters held their voting certificates high, not as mere paper, but as shields against oppression and symbols of a stolen mandate.
 Every chant and every banner underscored a single, unwavering goal: accountability.

-A flag reading "Free" was raised and waved, set against a background of buildings and shadows.
+A “Free” flag rises and waves against a backdrop of buildings and shadows.

 Another flag bearing the image of Edmundo González fluttered above the crowd.